AI-Hypercomputer/xpk/docs/contributing.md

 ### Verify change against checklist

 Before opening a pull request make sure your change passes the following checklist:
-* Change is covered with unit tests
+* Change is covered with unit tests.
-* Goldens are up-to-date
+* Goldens are up-to-date - regenerate them using `make goldens` command.
 * Change is production ready, if not make sure it is covered with a feature flag.
 See sample flags [here](https://github.com/AI-Hypercomputer/xpk/blob/main/src/xpk/utils/feature_flags.py).

 **Code merged to the main branch is expected to be released at any given point in time, hence it needs to be treated as a production code.**